APU International School: Academics

-Classes at APU International School are held Monday through Friday, and occasionally on Saturdays.
+Classes at APUIS are held Monday through Friday, and occasionally on Saturdays.
 APU uses a traditional American-based grading system and credits are calculated following the Carnegie Credit system.
 Students are required to take courses in the arts, classical or modern languages, computer science, English, natural science, history and mathematics.
 There is a long tradition of merit based scholarship awards to graduates, usually allotted at the graduation ceremony.

 The medium of instruction is in English, although Vietnamese local nationals are required to take some Vietnamese courses that align with standards set by the Ministry of Education and Training.
 There is also a support program offered for early state English language learners.
 APU offers both AP college credit courses as well as English language development programs.

 The faculty are predominantly American along with faculty from around the world.
 Many clubs and organizations exist at APU and students also participate in community service programs in the region.